-The Northwestern Neighborhood & Network Initiative, or N3 for short, is being developed as an incubator for new ways that faculty, experts, and students at Northwestern can engage communities, civic partners, and policy makers to address core problems facing the residents of Chicago and surrounding communities.
-Specific projects and types of engagement will be linked by a focus how the social relationships among networks, geographic communities, and the constellation of groups, organizations, and civic partners affect what we feel, think, and do—and how understanding, building, and leveraging this sort of network-thinking can improve neighborhoods, the city, and our region.
+The Northwestern Neighborhood & Network Initiative (N3) promotes new ways for faculty, experts, and students at Northwestern University’s Institute for Policy Research to engage communities, civic partners, and policymakers to address core problems facing the residents of Chicago and surrounding communities.
+Specific projects and types of engagement will be linked by a focus on how the social relationships among networks, geographic communities, and the constellation of groups, organizations, and civic partners affect what we feel, think, and do—and how understanding, building, and leveraging this sort of network-thinking can improve neighborhoods, the city, and our region.

-By directing your gift to the Northwestern Neighborhood & Network Initiative, you will be helping to generate cutting-edge research and dialogue.
-Please consider making a contribution to N3 through the We Will giving campaign at Northwestern.
-To make a gift, follow the link below, click ‘View additional gift designations,’ and type ‘N3’ in the search box.
+By directing your gift to the Northwestern Neighborhood & Network Initiative, you will be helping to generate cutting-edge research and dialogue!
+To make a gift, follow the link below to the We Will campaign page, click ‘View additional gift designations,’ and type ‘N3’ in the search box.